adap/flower/baselines/moon/README.md

 ## Expected Results

-You can find the output log in `_static` directory.
+You can find the output logs of a single run in this [link](https://drive.google.com/drive/folders/1YZEU2NcHWEHVyuJMlc1QvBSAvNMjH-aR?usp=share_link).
 After running the above commands, you can see the accuracy list at the end of the ouput, which is the test accuracy of the global model.
-For example, in one running, for CIFAR-10 with MOON, the accuracy after running 100 rounds is 0.7071 (see `_static/cifar10_moon_log.txt`).
+For example, in one running, for CIFAR-10 with MOON, the accuracy after running 100 rounds is 0.7071.

-For CIFAR-10 with FedProx, the accuracy after running 100 rounds is 0.6852 (see `_static/cifar10_fedprox_log.txt`).
-For CIFAR100 with MOON, the accuracy after running 100 rounds is 0.6636 (see`_static/cifar100_moon_log.txt`).
+For CIFAR-10 with FedProx, the accuracy after running 100 rounds is 0.6852.
+For CIFAR100 with MOON, the accuracy after running 100 rounds is 0.6636.
 For CIFAR100 with FedProx, the accuracy after running 100 rounds is 0.6494.
 The results are summarized below:

 |  | CIFAR-10 | CIFAR-100 |